If you were to cross a pumpkin pie with a light fluffy cloud…

 Pumpkin Mousse Trifle w/Salted Caramel Whipped Cream:

-- Mix together pumpkin, vanilla, sugar and pumpkin pie spice.
+- In original mixing bowl, mix together pumpkin, vanilla, sugar and pumpkin pie spice.

 - Fold in half the marshmallow cream.
 Fold in about 1½ cups whipped cream.
 Fold in the rest of the marshmallow cream.
 Fold in another 1½ cups whipped cream.

-- Layer pumpkin mousse, cookies, pumpkin mousse and more cookies.
+- In trifle dish, layer pumpkin mousse, cookies, pumpkin mousse and more cookies.